 Conflicts of Interest

-- Whilst we respect the privacy of our employees, all Innovise plc employees are expected to avoid personal relations, activities and financial interests, which could conflict with their responsibilities to
+Whilst we respect the privacy of our employees, all Innovise Ltd employees are expected to avoid personal relations, activities and financial interests, which could conflict with their responsibilities to Innovise Ltd.

-- Innovise plc employees and consultants must not seek gain for themselves or others through misuse of their positions or company property.
+Innovise Ltd employees and consultants must not seek gain for themselves or others through misuse of their positions or company property.

-- Employees who have access to price sensitive information are prohibited from being involved in dealings in Innovise plc securities unless given clearance by the Chief Executive or the Company Secretary.
-There should be no unauthorised disclosure of price sensitive information to third parties.
+Employees who have access to price-sensitive information are prohibited from being involved in dealings in Innovise Ltd securities unless given clearance by the Chief Executive or the Company Secretary.
+There should be no unauthorised disclosure of price-sensitive information to third parties.

-Innovise plc does not make any donations to political parties or take part in party politics.
-However, when dealing with Government we do make legitimate concerns known and will seek to influence Governments in relation to issues that could affect us, our shareholders, our customers or the local community.
-These relationships are conducted in accordance with this Code
+Innovise Ltd does not make any donations to political parties or take part in party politics.
+However, when dealing with government, we do make legitimate concerns known and will seek to influence governments in relation to issues that could affect us, our shareholders, our customers or the local community.
+These relationships are conducted in accordance with this Code.

 Health and Safety

-- Innovise plc is committed to making continuous improvement in the management of its environmental impact as set out in our Environmental Policy.
+Innovise Ltd is committed to making continuous improvement in the management of its environmental impact as set out in our Environmental Policy.

-- Innovise plc is committed to providing safe, value for money, high quality, consistent, accessible and reliable services to its customers.
+Innovise Ltd is committed to providing safe, value for money, high-quality, consistent, accessible and reliable services to its customers.

-- Innovise plc will conduct its operations in accordance with the principles of good corporate governance.
+Innovise Ltd will conduct its operations in accordance with the principles of good corporate governance.

 We will provide timely, regular and reliable information on the business to all our shareholders.